tpo-aapereir/treehouse-project-08/README.md

 # SQL Library Manager
-A small SQL library database that allows users to search, create, update, and delete books.
+An SQL library database of books that allows users to review, add, update, or delete entries

 ## To Use:
-You must first run npm install and npm start, then go to http://localhost:3000 in a web browser (Chrome preferred)
+You must first run npm install and npm start, then go to http://localhost:3000 in a web browser (Chrome preferred) This will redirect you to the home page of the library database

 ## Overview of Features:
 Database includes books with title, author, genre, and year